mystickev/mystickev.github.io/_posts/2023-08-31-MalDoc-in-PDF.md

    ![Jumbled_base64](/assets/images/favicon/jumbled-olevba.png)

 4. **Decoding:** Decode the base64 encoded data using **cyberchef** to retrieve the activemime component.
+Proceed with further analysis using olevba, on the activemime file.

    ![Cyberchef Activemime](/assets/images/favicon/cyerchef-decode-activemime.png)

-* *Incomprehensive Yara rule for detection will be available later at **https://github.com/mystickev/Detections-rules-IOCs/tree/main/YARA-rules***
+* A less comprehensive rule for detection will be available later at **https://github.com/mystickev/Detections-rules-IOCs/tree/main/YARA-rules***

 Cheers :)